HiThereCommunity/example-graphql-server/README.md

 This repository contains an example of a [Node.js](https://nodejs.org/en/) server that exposes a [GraphQL](http://graphql.org/) API.

-Check out the [tutorial](./docs/tutorial.md) for a step-by-step overview on how the code in this project can be created.
+Check out the [tutorial](./docs/tutorial.md) for a step-by-step overview on how to set up a graphQL API in node.js.

 ## What's included